-Turn the knob to select the vents used for air flow.
+Move the knob to select the vents used for air flow.

-- 1. Panel-Air flows mainly from the instrument panel vents. - Bi-level-Air flows from both the floor vents and the instrument panel vents. - Floor-Air flows mainly from the floor vents. - Floor/Windshield-Air flows mainly from the floor vents and windshield vents.
+- 1. Panel-Air flows mainly from the instrument panel vents. - 2.
+Bi-level-Air flows from both the floor vents and the instrument panel vents. - 3.
+Floor-Air flows mainly from the floor vents.